prBigData/documentation/source/installation.rst

 Dependencies and requirements
 =============================

-When your python environment is ready, you can install any python dependency required for a project by using
+When your python environment is ready, you can install all the python dependencies we used for our projects by using

 .. code-block:: bash

     pip install -r requirements.txt

+Or may use pip to install any new python module the usual way.
+Here is a list of required modules to run our scripts :

+TO DO